capkpi/bench/docs/bench_usage.md

 ### The usual commands

  - **init**: Initialize a new bench instance in the specified path.
-This sets up a complete bench folder with an `apps` folder which contains all the Frappe apps available in the current bench, `sites` folder that stores all site data seperated by individual site folders, `config` folder that contains your redis, NGINX and supervisor configuration files.
-The `env` folder consists of all python dependencies the current bench and installed Frappe applications have.
+This sets up a complete bench folder with an `apps` folder which contains all the CapKPI apps available in the current bench, `sites` folder that stores all site data seperated by individual site folders, `config` folder that contains your redis, NGINX and supervisor configuration files.
+The `env` folder consists of all python dependencies the current bench and installed CapKPI applications have.
  - **restart**: Restart web, supervisor, systemd processes units.
 Used in production setup.
  - **update**: If executed in a bench directory, without any flags will backup, pull, setup requirements, build, run patches and restart bench.
 Using specific flags will only do certain tasks instead of all.
  - **migrate-env**: Migrate Virtual Environment to desired Python version.
 This regenerates the `env` folder with the specified Python version.